• Skip to primary navigation

 “See people.
 Say, ‘Hello.’
 Ask how they are doing and listen to they say.”

-Eric D. Wesselmann, a psychology professor at Purdue University, explains: “Because social connections fundamental to survival, researchers argue that humans evolved systems to detect the slightest cues of inclusion or exclusion.
-For example, simple eye is sufficient to convey inclusion.
+Eric D. Wesselmann, a psychology professor at Purdue University, explains: “Because social connections are fundamental to survival, researchers that humans evolved systems to detect the slightest cues of inclusion or exclusion.
+For example, simple eye contact is sufficient convey inclusion.
 In contrast, withholding eye contact can signal exclusion. … Even though one person looks in the general direction of another, no eye contact is made, and the latter feels invisible.
 Read more here.

 note